Navid200/xDrip/docs/Starting-G6.md

 If you see references here to functions you don't recognize, please have a look at [this](./Dexcom-Basics.md).

 To start, you will need a transmitter, a sensor, and an Android phone.
+If you have already read this page and have started a sensor, and need information on how to stop it and start the next sensor, please read [this](./Dexcom/StartG6Sensor.md).
 <br/>

 ---